GeorgeET15/machan-script/README.md

 - `ezhuthu ( file , data ) ;` : Stores the data we passed to the file.
 We can either directly pass a string or a variable containing a string,
 - `random ( min , max , varName ) ;` : Returns a random number between the min and max range, if we pass the `varName` the returned value will be stored in the new variable created.
 - `fact ( number , varName ) ;` : Returns the factorial of the number, if we pass the `varName` the returned value will be stored in the new variable created.
-- `orangu ( milliseconds ) ;` : It will synchronously pause the execution of other operations for the specified number of milliseconds before resuming..

 ## Control Statements